Genie (Disney): The Return of Jafar (1994)

-In the Aladdin sequel The Return of Jafar, the Genie returns to Agrabah after his one-year trip around the world, deciding it isn't all that great without his friends to share it with.
-His powers are lessened by his own admission, as a freed genie is less powerful than one bound to a lamp, though he still retains several of his abilities, most notably shapeshifting, flight, and conjuration.
+In the Aladdin sequel The Return of Jafar, the Genie returns to Agrabah following his one-year trip around the world, deciding it isn't all that great without his friends to share it with.
+His powers are lessened by his own admission, as a freed genie is less powerful than one bound to a lamp, though he still retains several of his abilities, most notably shapeshifting, flight, and conjuration, and continues to wear his golden shackles despite having been freed.
 On the night of his return, after Jasmine and Aladdin have a fight over Aladdin keeping Iago's presence secret from her, the Genie convinces Iago to help him get the couple to reconcile.
 Later in the film, when Aladdin, Iago and the Sultan go on an outing without him, the Genie and Abu have a picnic for themselves but are confronted by Jafar.
 Despite a brave fight against him, the Genie is outmatched and both he and Abu are imprisoned.
 Eventually, they are joined by the Sultan, Princess Jasmine and the Carpet who were all captured by Jafar.
-After being freed from imprisonment by a morally confused Iago, Genie saves Aladdin from being executed by the palace guards, which Jafar had orchestrated by falsely framing Aladdin for murdering the Sultan.
+After being freed from imprisonment by a morally-confused Iago, Genie saves Aladdin from being executed by the palace guards, which Jafar had orchestrated by framing Aladdin for murdering the Sultan.
 After the heroes regroup, the Genie reveals destroying Jafar's lamp is the only way they can destroy him.
 Their plan to discreetly take the lamp does not go unnoticed and they are drawn into combat.
 Genie assists the heroes several times during this battle, by catching a falling Aladdin and by shape-shifting into him in an attempt to distract Jafar while Aladdin grabs his lamp.
 However, this too fails as Jafar is able to prevent Aladdin from seizing the lamp, and uses his powers to split the land open over a sea of magma.
 After the reformed Iago is shot down trying to hand over the lamp to Aladdin, the parrot bravely kicks the lamp into the lava and thus destroys Jafar once and for all.
 The Genie saves Jasmine from a dangerous situation as the ground is closing back up by stretching himself so they can get out in time.
 When he finds out that Iago survived the battle, he celebrates by turning into a firework.

 Aladdin and the King of Thieves (1996)

 In Aladdin and the King of Thieves, the Genie plays a considerably smaller role.
 Unlike the first and second films, he does not have an active role in the main plot, resulting in less screen time.
 Nevertheless, he still acts as Aladdin's best friend and moral support.
-He also appears to be just as powerful as he was in the first film, as he has no problem with anything he tries, something that implies that his reduction of power was merely temporary.
+He also appears to be just as powerful as he was in the first film, as he has no problem with anything he tries, something that implies that his reduction of power could have been merely temporary.